panutat-p/vue-snippets/03-reactivity.md

 https://vuejs.org/guide/essentials/reactivity-fundamentals.html#reactive

-* Converts the object deeply
+* For object types
+* Deep conversion, nested objects are also wrapped
 * `reactive()` return a `Proxy` of the original object, which is not equal to the original object
-* Only works for object types: array, map, set, object
 * Destructure will lose the reactivity connection

 ```vue